geertcl/JNIBridgeGenerator/README.md

 ## License

-The JNIBridgeGenerator is licensed under the Apache License, v2: http://www.apache.org/licenses/LICENSE-2.0.html
+The JNIBridgeGenerator is licensed under the Apache License, v2: http://www.apache.org/licenses/LICENSE-2.0.html.

-## Repository structure
+## Features

-- JNIBridgeGenerator: the IntelliJ module for the generator
-- test: an IntelliJ module with samples.
+The JNIBridgeGenerator generates C++ proxies for

+- public Java classes,
+- public methods.

+The generated classes allow you to use the Java classes in your C++ applications as if they were normal C++ classes.
+You can create them, delete them, even inherit them.

+These features are in progress:

+- Generics, mapping to C++ templates
+- Interfaces, supporting C++ implementation of a Java interface.

 ## Usage